garrandall/popular-music-data/tracks/have-you-seen-her-the-chi-lites.md

 Why Oh why?
 Did you have to leave and go away?
 Oh yeah
-Ooh oh, I've been used to having someone to lean on And I'm lost, baby I'm lost
+Ohoh, I've been used to having someone to lean on
+And I'm lost, baby I'm lost

 Oh doo-doo-doo-doo-doo-doo